OpenZeppelin/openzeppelin-sdk/packages/docs/docs/website/versioned_docs/version-2.0.0/zos_lib.md

 };
 ```

-Adnd then, execute the script using `truffle exec`:
+And then, execute the script using `truffle exec`:

 ```console
 truffle exec index.js --network local